 - Complete Your Employer’s Sexual Harassment Complaint Procedures.
 If your employer does have a procedure in place to handle sexual harassment claims, attempt to go through that process as much as possible.
 If you feel uncomfortable doing so, contact an attorney right away.

 - Contact an Attorney.
-At any point in the process, you have the right to visit with an experienced attorney and make a decision to file a lawsuit regarding your sexual harassment claim.
+At any point in the process, you have the right to visit with an experienced sexual harassment lawyer and make a decision to file a lawsuit regarding your sexual harassment claim.
 Statute of limitations deadlines are strict and speaking with an attorney will help you understand your rights and protect your claim.

 Guidance and Advocacy from Experienced Employment Lawyers